Mayerthorpe tragedy

-The Mayerthorpe tragedy occurred on March 3, 2005, on the farm of James Roszko, approximately 11 km north of Rochfort Bridge near the town of Mayerthorpe in the Canadian province of Alberta.
+The Mayerthorpe tragedy was a fatal shooting that occurred on March 3, 2005, on the farm of James Roszko, approximately 11 km north of Rochfort Bridge near the town of Mayerthorpe in the Canadian province of Alberta.

 Roszko shot and killed four Royal Canadian Mounted Police (RCMP) constables: Anthony Gordon, Lionide "Leo" Johnston, Brock Myrol and Peter Schiemann.
 He then committed suicide.
 The attack occurred as the officers were executing a search warrant for stolen property and a marijuana-growing operation on the farm.
 Two individuals who were not present at the shooting, Shawn Hennessey and Dennis Cheeseman, pled guilty to manslaughter for assisting Roszko to return to his farm.

 The incident was the worst one-day loss of life for the RCMP since five officers drowned on June 7, 1958, and the worst multiple-officer killing in contemporary Canadian history.

 Incidents

 Initial contact with Roszko

-On the afternoon of March 2, 2005, two civil bailiffs went to the farm owned by James Roszko to repossess a truck which Roszko had purchased, but on which he had not made any payments.
-They arrived around 3:00 pm.
+On the afternoon of March 2, 2005, two civil bailiffs went to the farm owned by James Roszko to repossess a truck he had purchased, but not made any payments on.
+The bailiffs arrived around 3:00 pm.
 There was a metal gate blocking the road into the farmyard.
 When Roszko saw the bailiffs, he released two large aggressive Rottweilers.
-The bailiffs decided they should call the RCMP.
-The officer who responded to the phone call warned them not to go onto the property until the RCMP arrived.
-Roszko had a criminal record with violent and sexual offences, and was subject to a firearms possession prohibition.
-He was known to the members of the Mayerthorpe RCMP Detachment.
+The bailiffs decided to call the RCMP, and the officer who responded to their call warned them not to go onto the property until the RCMP arrived.
+Roszko had a criminal record, with violent and sexual offences, and was subject to a firearms possession prohibition.
+He was known to members of the Mayerthorpe RCMP Detachment.

 Roszko swore at the bailiffs and drove off in a truck.
-The bailiffs thought it may have been the truck they were to seize, but were not sure.
+The bailiffs thought it may have been the truck they were to seize, but were unsure.

 Shortly after Roszko drove off, three RCMP officers arrived, including Constable Peter Schiemann.
-The bailiffs had the legal authority to search the farm for the truck, since they were not sure if the truck Roszko was using was the truck that they had instructions to seize.
-Acting under that authority the bailiffs broke open the gate.
-The Mounties confined the dogs in a shed.
-The group then went to the quonset in the farmyard.
-They found numerous vehicle parts, indicating a stolen vehicle chop shop, and a marijuana grow-op.
+The bailiffs had the legal authority to search the farm for the truck, since they were unsure if the truck Roszko was using was the one they were to reposess.
+Acting under that authority, the bailiffs broke open the gate, and the Mounties confined the dogs in a shed.
+The group then went to the quonset hut in the farmyard, where they found numerous vehicle parts, indicating a stolen vehicle chop shop, and a marijuana grow-op.
 The Mounties realised that they would need a search warrant before proceeding any further.
 They left the quonset at approximately 4:15 pm and called in the truck as stolen, warning that other officers should be on the lookout for Roszko.